 The City maintains a pavement inventory of all City-owned streets and pathways and updates information annually.
 The inventory contains important information about the condition of the pavement structure and any specific problems like “alligator” cracking, block cracking, potholes, and patching.
 This inventory is used to prioritize maintenance for the best use of limited funds.
 Although the City tires to address the streets most in need first, other factors taken into consideration are the volume of traffic and location.
 It is more cost effective to maintain several streets within a neighborhood instead of jumping from location to location.
 To see a map of currently scheduled maintenance projects, click here.

 Although the City routinely inspects all streets and pathways, the public’s help is appreciated.
-To report a pothole, damaged street or pathway, or any other problem that you think needs immediate attention, please call (520) 458-5775, complete this online form, or report the issue using the My Sierra Vista app on your smart phone.
+To report a pothole, damaged street or pathway, or any other problem that you think needs immediate attention, please call (520) 458-5775 or complete this online form.

 Urgent problems that pose a danger to public safety are addressed separately from the annual maintenance program and will be resolved as soon as feasible.